Daniel-Krueger/daniel-krueger.github.io/_posts/2022-08-26-debug-web-service-datasource.md

   - REST
   - Business Central
 excerpt:
     How to view web service communication from WEBCON BPS with other systems.
-Using Business Central as an example with a data source using filter mode 'web service' and solving two typical errors.
+Business Central is used as a data source with filter mode 'web service'.
 bpsVersion: 2022.1.2.31
 ---